ieb/victron-grafana-exporter/README.md

 # Victron Grafana Cloud Exporter

-A module to run on a Victron GX that will export p8s metrics to grafana cloud by scanning the dbus
+A module to run on a Victron GX that will export p8s metrics to grafana cloud by scanning the dbus and os metrics

 The module runs as a service, scans 1 or more dbus trees and exports metrics to Grafana cloud every 60s.
 It can read anything made available on any dbus on the system.